davidfreitas-dev/habits/README.md

 - PHP, Slim and MySQL (API)
 - Vue 3, Ionic, Capacitor (Mobile)

-Thank you for choosing HabitTracker to help you achieve your goals and build healthier habits!
+Thank you for choosing Habits to help you achieve your goals and build healthier habits!
 We're here to support you on your journey towards a more fulfilling lifestyle.
 If you have any questions or need assistance, don't hesitate to reach out.

 Happy habit building!